autoplot/documentation/javadoc/org/autoplot/EventThreadResponseMonitor.md

+# org.autoplot.EventThreadResponseMonitor

-# org.autoplot.EventThreadResponseMonitorThis utility regularly posts events on the event thread, and measures processing time.
+This utility regularly posts events on the event thread, and measures processing time.
  This should never be more than 500ms (warnLevel below).
  See org.das2.util.awt.LoggingEventQueue, which was a similar experiment from 2005.
  This now monitors the event thread for hung events.

  Bugs found: https://sourceforge.net/p/autoplot/bugs/863/

-EventThreadResponseMonitor( )
+# EventThreadResponseMonitor( )

 ***